IamRaviMaurya/javablog/_services/JavaOpps.md

 If we are using the same package class we don't need the required import statement also java.long package does not need to require import by default it's imported.

 >**Note:** Whenever we are importing a package all classes are present in that package are available but not subpackage class will available so if we want to import a sub package class then we have to follow till subpackage class by dot(.).

+## What are the main principles of OOP?

+- There are four main principle of oops **Encapsulation, Abstraction, Inheritance, And Polymorphism**

+### Encapsulation: